 There are some domestic violence incidents where:

-• the person arrested was in fact the victim, but;
+- the person arrested was the victim, but;

-• were forced to defend themselves that caused in injuries to the attacker.
+- were forced to defend themselves, which caused injuries to the attacker.

-This normally happens because police observed signs of physical injuries on the attacker, who gave officers false information to avoid admitting responsibility and getting arrested.
+This happens typically because police observed signs of physical injuries on the attacker, who gave officers false information to avoid admitting responsibility and getting arrested.

 It should be noted that self-defense is a complete defense to a charge of domestic violence.
 A self-defense argument can be made in Los Angeles domestic violence incidents when:

-Even in a situation where the attacker suffers more serious injuries than the defendant, they can still use a self-defense argument and should not be convicted of domestic violence.
+Even in a situation where the attacker suffers more severe injuries than the defendant, they can still use a self-defense argument and should not be convicted of domestic violence.

 Many police departments have a policy requiring their officers to arrest someone after responding to a 911 domestic violence call.

-Officers have a tendency to believe whoever made the initial 911 call.
-If there are visible injuries on the on the victim, they will make an immediate arrest without considering whether self-defense.
+Officers tend to believe whoever made the initial 911 call.
+If there are visible injuries on the victim, they will make an immediate arrest without considering whether it is self-defense.

 Mutual Combat Argument

 In most abusive relationships, the actual physical abuse comes from both parties.
-For his reason, mutual combat situations in domestic violence incidents are common.
+For this reason, mutual combat situations in domestic violence incidents happen every day.

 Mutual combat occurs when:

-• neither party can be legally considered the true aggressor, and;
+- neither party can be legally considered the actual aggressor, and;

-• initiating physical force and mutually attempt to assault one another.
+- initiating physical force and mutually attempting to assault one another.

 In this type of domestic violence scenario, both people are both victim and perpetrator.